voedger/voedger-internals/server/design/orch.md

     - Wait for timer (30 seconds) or `VVM.monitorShutCtx`
     - If `VVM.monitorShutCtx` is closed - break

-## Implementation Requirements
+## Implementation requirements

 - Clear ownership and cleanup responsibilities
 - All error reporting must use `VVM.updateProblem`
 - All algorithms are be finite
-- No active goroutines after VVM.Shutdown (except killer)
+- No active goroutines after VVM.Shutdown (except killerRoutine)
 - No data races
 - No multiple channel closes
 - Predictable error propagation
-- No goroutine leaks (except intentional killer)
+- No goroutine leaks (except intentional killerRoutine)